 Ibiza may be best known for its party credentials, but there’s so much more to this island than its nightlife.
-Take historic Ibiza Town.
-Not only will you find a slice of the celebrated nightlife, but you’ll also find a vibrant city steeped in history, tradition and culture that's an absolute joy to explore, especially the dizzy heights of Dalt Vila, the ancient walled ‘upper town.’
-For a more peaceful scene, head off to nearby Jesus to enjoy Ibiza at a slower pace.
+In Ibiza Town you’ll find a slice of the celebrated nightlife, but you’ll also find a vibrant city steeped in history, tradition and culture that's an absolute joy to explore.

 What isn’t there to love about Ibiza town?
 An historic, cosmopolitan city with lively quayside bars, romantic restaurants, shops galore, a fantastic covered fruit and vegetable market, sun-bleached cliffs, cobbled alleyways and home to probably one of the most famous clubs in the world – Pacha.
 And if that wasn’t enough, the gorgeous beaches are only a short stroll away.